giovannibussotti/GIP/docs/source/GIP/GIP-steps.rst

 Depending on the sequencing technology and the experimental design, annotated genes presenting very high levels of sequence similarity may be difficoult to quantify.The length of the genomic reads and the fragment size influence the read MAPQ scores, thus the unicity of the read alignment.Instead of quantifying individual genes, GIP allows to quantify homologous genes as clusters.
 Given the set of gene coverage (.covPerGe.gz) files generated for each sample, GIP:

-1. selects genes that cannot be directly quantified, i.e. have a mean MAPQ lower than the ``--MAPQ`` value in all samples
+1. Selects genes that cannot be directly quantified, i.e. have a mean MAPQ lower than the ``--MAPQ`` value in all samples
-2. runs `cd-hit-est <http://weizhongli-lab.org/cd-hit/>_` with option "-g 1" to cluster these genes by sequence similarity
+2. Runs `cd-hit-est <http://weizhongli-lab.org/cd-hit/>_` with option "-g 1" to cluster these genes by sequence similarity
-3. evaluates the sequencing coverage of the genes belonging to clusters
+3. Evaluates the sequencing coverage of the genes belonging to clusters
-4. computes mean sequencing coverage for each gene cluster
+4. Computes mean sequencing coverage for each gene cluster

 The gene clusters analysis is run in the *covPerClstr* process, and the results are stored in the **gipOut/covPerClstr** folder.